enriquein/ProxyBypassifier/README.md

 ProxyBypassifier
 ================

-Proxy site to bypass overzealous corporate firewalls
+Proxy site to bypass overzealous corporate firewalls.
+Built with Python 2.7 and Flask.